 A financial asset is classified as fair value through profit or loss if it is held for trading or performance of the financial assets are measured on fair value basis.
-Movement in fair value and interest income is recognised in profit or loss.
+Movement in fair value is recognised in profit or loss.
 Financial assets at fair value through profit or loss includes investments in private equity funds.